arnaudroger/blog/_posts/2017-06-14-CompactStrings.md

     }
 ```

-to mitigate the cost involves a lot of method have by intrisify and the asm generate has been improved.
+To mitigate the cost of the coder check and for some cases the unpacking of bytes to chars, some methods have been intrinsified, and the asm generated by the JIT has been improved.

-That came with some counter intuitive result where `indexOf(char)` in `LATIN-1` is more expensive than `indexOf(String)` with a one char String.
+This came with some counter intuitive results where `indexOf(char)` in `LATIN-1` is more expensive than `indexOf(String)`.
-This is due to the fact that in latin1 `indexOf(String)` calls in intrisic method and  `indexOf(char)`.
-In `UTF-16` they are both intrisic.
+This is due to the fact that in `LATIN-1` `indexOf(String)` calls an intrinsic method and `indexOf(char)` does not.
+In `UTF-16` they are both intrinsic.

+Because it only affects `LATIN-1` `String`, it is probably not wise to optimise for that.
-I would not though optimise for that, it is a known [issue](https://bugs.openjdk.java.net/browse/JDK-8173585) that is targeted to be fixed for Java 10.
+It is also a known [issue](https://bugs.openjdk.java.net/browse/JDK-8173585) that is targeted to be fixed in Java 10.

-There a lot more details discussion about the performance impact of that change [here](http://cr.openjdk.java.net/~shade/density/state-of-string-density-v1.txt).
+There is a lot more detailed discussion about the performance impact of this change [here](http://cr.openjdk.java.net/~shade/density/state-of-string-density-v1.txt).
-The overall real life application impact is hard to guess as it depends on the kind of work being done and the kind of data being process.
+The overall real life application impact is hard to guess as it depends on the kind of work being done and the kind of data being processed.
-It will also hard to directly compare with a Java 8 run as other Java 9 changes might impact the result.
+It will also hard to directly compare with a Java 8 run as other Java 9 changes might impact the results.

+## String Concatenation

 ### OptimizeStringConcat

 In 2010 an [Optimisation](https://bugs.openjdk.java.net/browse/JDK-6892658) was introduced with [Java 6 Update 18](http://www.oracle.com/technetwork/java/javase/6u18-142093.html).
-The OptimizeStringConcat flag was officially documented from [Update 20](http://www.oracle.com/technetwork/systems/vmoptions-jsp-140102.html) and enable by default in [Java 7 Update 4](http://www.oracle.com/technetwork/java/javase/2col/7u4bugfixes-1579555.html) [Bug 7103784](http://bugs.java.com/bugdatabase/view_bug.do?bug_id=7103784).
+The OptimizeStringConcat flag was officially documented from [Update 20](http://www.oracle.com/technetwork/systems/vmoptions-jsp-140102.html) and enabled by default in [Java 7 Update 4](http://www.oracle.com/technetwork/java/javase/2col/7u4bugfixes-1579555.html) [Bug 7103784](http://bugs.java.com/bugdatabase/view_bug.do?bug_id=7103784).

-The hotspot compiler tries to recognise String concatenation byte-code and replace it with an optimised version that remove the `StringBuilder` instantiation and create the `String` directly.
+The hotspot compiler tries to recognise String concatenation byte-code and replace it with an optimised version that removes the `StringBuilder` instantiation and create the `String` directly.

 ### [Indify String Concatenation](http://openjdk.java.net/jeps/280)
 OptimizeStringConcat implementation is quite fragile and it's easy to have the code fall outside the Abstract Syntax Tree pattern recognition - see for example [Bug 8043677](https://bugs.openjdk.java.net/browse/JDK-8043677) -.

- The Compact Strings changed caused a few issues with it highlighting the problem.
+The Compact Strings changes cause a few issues highlighting the problem.

- Indify String Concatenation addresses that problem by replacing the concatenation byte-code by an `InvokeDynamic` call, and a bootstrap method that will generate the concat call.
+Indify String Concatenation addresses this problem by replacing the concatenation byte-code by an `InvokeDynamic` call, and a bootstrap method that will generate the concat call.
 Now the optimisation won't depend on the AST analyses, and the code is generated from java making it easier to maintain.

  The following
 ```java
 String str = foo + bar;
 ```

-would generate the following byte-code
+was generating the following byte-code
 ```java
     NEW java/lang/StringBuilder
     DUP